Band Review Tutorial

 A lot of preparation goes into hosting Feste Del Mar.
-Since we have hosted this band review for over a decade, there are a lot of parents who have been involved and “know the ropes”.
+Since we have hosted this band review for nearly two decades, there are a lot of parents who have been involved and “know the ropes”.
 Planning takes place months in advance where committee heads do general planning and additional volunteers help out as needed.
 Parent and student volunteers on the day of the event are scheduled so even if someone has only an hour or two, they can contribute.
 Volunteer needs are at the highest on the day of the event.
 Before participating bands arrive, last minute set up is done.
 After the bands leave, volunteers are needed to help the kids take down or put things away.
 It is a long day, but, a very fulfilling one!

 Cupertino Tournament of Bands

 The band and color guard rehearse in the morning at Del Mar and load the vehicles, then take a brief lunch break.
 After lunch, we bus over to Cupertino High School and do our final prep.
 This is when the color guard does hair and makeup, the band dresses, and we begin the warmup process.